mihirchronicles/mihirchronicles.github.io/content/bookshelf/creative-confidence.md

         - People with strong analytical skills tend to snap instantly into problem-solving mode.
 They leap for the finish line and start defending their answers.
 Whereas creative thinkers, are careful not to rush to judgement.
 They recognize that there are many possible solutions and willing to go wide first, identifying a number of possible approaches before converging on the ideas most worth implementing.
     - Dare | From Fear to Courage
         - One of the scariest snakes in the room is the fear of failure, which manifests itself in such ways as fear of being misjudged, fear of getting started, fear of the unknown.
-        - Experiment ending in failure is not a failed experiment—as long as constructive learning is gained.
+        - Experiment ending in failure is not a failed experiment-as long as constructive learning is gained.
 In fact, every failure can be crucial to success in innovation.
 Because the faster you find weakness during an innovation cycle, the faster you can improve what needs fixing.
             - The Wright brothers launched a first successful flight.
 But that overlooks the hundreds of experiments and failed flight trials in the years that led up to that first successful flight.
         - Creative people simply do more experiments.
 They take more shots at the goal.
 That is the surprising compelling mathematics of innovation: if you want more success, you have to be prepared to shrug off more failure.
         - Number of product cycles you go through (mileage) trumps the number of years of experiences.
 This rapid innovation cycles will give you familiarity with process and confidence in your ability to assess new ideas.
 And that confidence results in reduced anxiety in the face of ambiguity when you are bringing new ideas into the world.
         - Acknowledging mistakes is also a part of learning and moving on.
         - Letting go of comparison prevents questioning our self-worth and embracing creativity.
 Once insecurity takes hold, it can create a vicious cycle.
 Give other people credit when it's due.
 Pay attention to signs that someone around you is feeling undervalued or has lost his or her self-confidence.
 Because when you don't address insecurity, it's like the family secret that everyone knows about no one talks about.
 The conversation may be uncomfortable and painful but worth it in the long-term.
-        - Resilience is often thought of as a solo effort—the lone hero who falls and rises up again to do battle.
+        - Resilience is often thought of as a solo effort-the lone hero who falls and rises up again to do battle.
 In reality, however, reaching out to others is usually a strategy of success.
 It doesn't have to be an admission of weakness.
 We need others to help us bounce back from adversity and hardship.
     - Spark | From Blank Page to Insight
         - To keep thinking fresh, constantly seek out new sources of information.
         - Conduct cross-pollination by sourcing inspiration from different cultures and organizations.